lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/freeenergy/surface-profile.rst

     what we observe with the unperturbed molecules (they stick to the surface).
 The energy well is about 6.5 kcal/mol, which is about :math:`11 \times k_\text{B} T`.

+    Notice that even at a distance of 1 nm from the wall, the PMF is not flat, indicating that the ethanol molecule still feels the presence of the wall.
+This is expected in vacuum, as there is nothing in between the molecule and the wall to screen the interaction.

     Note that if you intent to publish such PMF, much longer simulations must be performed.